About Me

 Professional Me

-I have a B.A. in Sociology focusing on Native American studies from Western Washington University.
-As Co-director of the Native American Mentoring Program at WWU, I tutored and mentored youth on the Lummi reservation, which catalyzed my interest in working with Indigenous youth.
-I obtained an M.Ed. in Educational Psychology at the University of Utah and, in 2007, became a counselor at NAYA ECA, a Native American high school in Portland, Oregon.
+She has a B.A. in Sociology focusing on Native American studies from Western Washington University.
+As Co-director of the Native American Mentoring Program at WWU, she tutored and mentored youth on the Lummi reservation.
+After moving to Salt Lake City, she obtained an M.Ed. in Educational Psychology at the University of Utah and became a counselor at NAYA ECA, a Native American high school in Portland, Oregon.

-In 2010, I transitioned to the Nike World Headquarters at Nike N7, a Native brand within Nike, and for 6.5 years, I oversaw roles in program, product, brand, and merchandising.
-Wanting to be closer to family, I joined Wenaha Group, a Native-owned Construction Management company as Director of Marketing and Business Development.
-With a desire to lead a team and support my local community, I then became the Communications Manager at Kitsap Regional Library, overseeing nine branches that serve over 80,000 patrons and two tribal communities.
+In 2010, Tessa transitioned to the Nike World Headquarters for 6.5 years in program, product, merchandising, and brand roles.
+With a desire to be closer to family, Tessa joined Wenaha Group, a Native-owned Construction Management company as Director of Marketing and Business Development.
+Eager to lead a team, she then landed at Kitsap Regional Library to manage the Communications Department and oversee nine regional library branches that served over 80,000 patrons and two tribal communities.

 Indigenous Me